giocosmiano/exploring-spring-boot-2/ch03-reactive-data-access/readme.md

    on the domain type ( `Employee` ).
 Because it can see that `Employee` has `firstName`, it has enough information to fashion a query.
 This also tips it off about expected criteria in the arguments ( `name` ).

- - Finally, Spring Data looks at the return type to decide what result set to assemble--in this case, a `Reactor Flux` that we started to explore in the previous chapter.
-The entire query (`NOT` the query results), once assembled, is cached, so, there is no overhead in using the query multiple times.
+ - Finally, `Spring Data` looks at the return type to decide what result set to assemble.
+The entire query (`NOT` the query results), once assembled, is cached, so there is no overhead in using the query multiple times.

  - `Spring Data's` query-neutral approach is even better.
 Changing data stores doesn't require throwing away absolutely everything and starting over.
 The interface declared previously extends `Spring Data Commons`, not `Spring Data MongoDB`.
    The only data store details are in the domain object itself.

- - Instead of Employee being some JPA-based entity definition, we can work on a MongoDB document-based one instead
+ - Instead of `Employee` being some JPA-based entity definition, we can work on a MongoDB document-based one instead
 ```java
 @Data
 @Document(collection="employees")